ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 sdlog2: no new sessXXX folder on every arm (#4775)
-message: sdlog2: no new sessXXX folder on every arm (#4775)

 Previously, if no time was set, sdlog2 created a folder like sess001,